enkidevs/curriculum/Linux/User and File Management/default-permissions/understanding-umask.md

 question: What is the umask value, if the permission of a newly created file is 224?

 answers:
-  - Either one of them
+  - All three are valid
   - 442
   - 552
   - 443